microsoft/ELL-PiClusterService/README.md

 git push azure master
 ```

-Now you can also set your RPI_CLUSTER environment to point to your new
+Once you have a service URL you can now set your local RPI_CLUSTER environment variable to point to your new
 service, see that you append "/api/" to the end of that URL, and yes that final "/" is important.

 | Variable       | Value                                       |